-As the social civil wars in America continue over such issues as abortion, gay marriage, redistribution of wealth, racism, immigration, and universal healthcare, one wonders how both sides in these hotly contested debates can be so convinced that they have objective truth on their side.

-In fact, it raises the question of whether there really is such a thing as objective, or absolute, truth.
+As the social civil wars in America continue to heat up, one wonders how both sides in these hotly contested debates can be so convinced they have objective truth on their side.
+Actually, it raises the question of whether there really is such a thing as objective, or absolute, truth.

 To be absolute, a truth would have to be based on indisputable fact.
 Millions of people believe that such truths exist, but millions of others believe it is axiomatic that everything in life — indeed, everything in the universe — is relative.
-Some even argue that the very claim that something is a fact is subjective.
+Some even argue that the very claim that something is a fact is, in itself, subjective.

 Of course, if God exists, then He lays down the rules, and one would have a pretty strong argument that His rules are the objective truth.
-On the other hand, if there is no God, one could make a strong argument for the philosophy of relativism.
+On the other hand, if there is no God, one could make an equally strong argument for the philosophy of relativism.
 But would the absence of a Creator really justify defaulting to relativism?

-It was Jean-Jacques Rousseau who popularized relativism in the eighteenth century, and his views were given an explosive rebirth by the anything-goes generation of the 1960s.
+It was Rousseau who popularized relativism in the eighteenth century, and his views were given an explosive rebirth by the anything-goes generation of the 1960s.
 Timothy Leary’s mantra, “Turn on, tune in, drop out,” said it all.
 Translation: Life is B.S., nothing matters in the long run, so do whatever makes you feel good right now.

 Where God comes into play is that if a person does not believe He exists, he can feel free to make choices based on his desires at any given moment and the circumstances that exist in that moment.
-And since no one can definitely prove the existence of God, relativists appear to have a sound case.
+And since no one can definitively prove the existence of God, relativists appear to have a sound case.

 After all, who has the omniscience to know for certain whether something is “right” or “wrong?”
 Even the belief in relativism — the claim that we cannot know anything with absolute certainty — is subjective.

-Which is why I believe that Viktor Frankl, author of Man’s Search for Meaning, had it right when he said that if there is a God, he doubted that He would punish those who were ignorant of His existence.
+Which is why I believe that Viktor Frankl, author of Man’s Search for Meaning, had it right when he said that if there is a God, he doubted He would punish those who were ignorant of His existence.
 What would be the point of punishing ignorance, especially if the “ignorant” person lived his life in accordance with the Ten Commandments?